robmesseng/robmesseng/README.md

 🌐 Passionate about applying emerging technologies to optimize processes and make informed decisions.

-📈 As a Lean Six Sigma Practitioner, I focus on continuous improvement and operational efficiency.

 🏦 Proficient in version control with Git and GitHub.

 💼 Currently available for roles in Data Analytics and Data Engineering.
 Contact me through LinkedIn and Twitter!